NeoVier/ru_watcher/README.md

 ```
 echo $PATH
 ```
-(you can also change the name ru_watcher to whatever you like) and run
+and run
 ```
-chmod +x /destionation/path/ru_watcher
+chmod +x /destionation/path/new_name
 ```
-.
-This will let you call ru_watcher anywhere in your system simply by entering the command
+This will let you call ru_watcher anywhere in your system simply by entering the command (assuming the #! line correctly points to your python installation)
 ```
-ru_watcher {date}
+new_name {date}
 ```
-(assuming the #! line correctly points to your python installation)

 To see the arguments the program accepts you can either run it without any arguments or with "help" as the first argument.